 There are all kinds of extras that may be included in your private health insurance.
 They include:

-When buying cover, make sure you read the small print carefully so that you know exactly what is and isn’t covered by your policy, as this will help avoid any nasty surprises later on.
+When buying cover, make sure you read the small print carefully so that you know exactly what is and isn’t covered by your policy, as this will help avoid any nasty surprises if you need to make a claim.

 Where to buy private medical insurance